 We teach music as broadly as possible by encouraging children's natural abilities.
 Children develop skills in composition, performing and listening through singing, percussion work and ICT.
 We use Charanga, an online resource, to enhance our music curriculum.
-Additional instrumental tuition is available from peripatetic music staff.
-There may be opportunity to learn woodwind, violin and guitar.

 Physical Education